ThePhobosDeimosSuite/laboratoire-0_log430/docs/rapport.md

 Accepted

 #### Consequence
 This is great because it avoids copying code but i've had issues with the implementation.
 Packaging each microservice to a docker image was really difficult because the `/shared-utils` folder has to be included.
-Also, I've had so many issues with `rootdir` in `jest.config.ts` ~~and to this day running *jest* on Linux still isn't working.~~ **UPDATE**: After working on lab6, test are now working.
+Also, I've had so many issues with `rootdir` in `jest.config.ts` ~~and to this day running *jest* on Linux still isn't working.~~ **UPDATE**: After working on lab6, test are now working on Linux.

 # Risks and Technical Debts
 ### Jest
 ~~Like mentionned previously, *jest* doesn't work on Linux because of the shared packages between microservices~~.
 It's also very annoying to test with *jest* because you need a database up and running with the correct schema.
-A different connection URL to *PostgreSQL* is defined in `jest.setup.js` but it's not the cleanest way in my opinion.
+A different connection URL to *PostgreSQL* is defined in `jest.setup.js` but it's not the cleanest way in my opinion. (**Edit:** This should be somewhat fixed in *lab7* as I've added a way to mock the database)

+To run Jest, you need to manually generate the prisma client with `npx generate prisma` and build with `npm run build` for **each** modules beforehand.
+This is annoying.

+Also, any service that has a Kafka producer/consumer doesn't run with Jest which is definitely something that has to be fixed at some point because the unit test for SalesService always fail now.
 ### Docker image
 Each microservice generates a huge docker image.
 I had a lot of issues trying to add the `/shared-utils` to each image so instead i'm copying the entire project to each image (minus what's defined in .dockerignore).
 This on top of `/node_modules` taking around 300MB means alot of storage and memory is taken by Docker.
 ### Adding product description